Walnut Tree Close, Guildford - One way system

 Why are we doing this trial?

-The trial is in response to a petition in 2016 by residents of Walnut Tree Close to Guildford Borough Council requesting the closure of the road to separate the commercial and residential ends of the road, and prevent traffic using the road as a through route.
+The trial is in response to a public consultation held in 2016 where residents were in favour of the closure of the road to separate the commercial and residential ends of the road and prevent traffic using the road as a through route.
 The volumes of passing through traffic have increased significantly since then.
 Vehicles are currently using Walnut Tree Close as a through-road between the A25 and the gyratory, causing large amounts of congestion.
 We are aiming to make the road quieter and safer by putting this traffic restriction in place.